-The pseudo-code of Algorithm 3.6 uses a "reservoir" array R[1, m] to keep the candidate samples.
+The pseudo-code of Algorithm 3.6 uses a "reservoir" array R[1,m] to keep the candidate samples.
 Initially R is set to contain the first m items of the input sequence.
 At any subsequent step j, the algorithm makes a choice whether S[j] has to be included or not in the current sample.
-This choice occurs with probability $\mathcal{P}(j) = m/j$ , in which case some previously selected item has to be kicked out from R. This item is chosen at random, hence with probability 1/m.
-This double-choice is implemented in Algorithm 3.6 by choosing an integer h in the range [1, j], and making the substitution only if $h \leq m$ .
-This event has probability m/j: exactly what we wished to set for $\mathcal{P}(j)$ .
+This choice occurs with probability $\mathcal{P}(j) = m/j$, in which case some previously selected item has to be kicked out from R. This item is chosen at random, hence with probability 1/m.
+This double-choice is implemented in Algorithm 3.6 by choosing an integer h in the range [1, j], and making the substitution only if $h \leq m$.
+This event has probability m/j: exactly what we wished to set for $\mathcal{P}(j)$.

 For the correctness, it is clear that Algorithm 3.6 selects m items, it is less clear that these items are drawn uniformly at random from S, which actually means with probability m/n.
-Let's see why by assuming inductively that this property holds for a sequence of length n - 1.
-The base case in which n = m is obvious, every item has to be selected with probability m/n = 1, and indeed this is what Step 1 does by selecting all S[1,m] items.
-To prove the inductive step (from n - 1 to n items), we notice that the uniform-sampling property holds for S[n] since by definition that item is inserted in R with probability $\mathcal{P}(n) = m/n$ (Step 4).
-Computing the probability of being sampled for the other items in S[1, n - 1] is more difficult to see.
-Each of these items has probability m/(n - 1) of being in the reservoir R, by the inductive hypothesis.
-This item remains in the reservoir if either S[n] is not picked (which occurs with probability $1 - \frac{m}{n}$ ) or if it is not kicked out by the picked S[n] (which occurs with probability $\frac{m}{n} \times \frac{m-1}{m}$ ).
-Summing up these terms we get that (n - 1)/n is the probability that an item is not kicked out from the reservoir.
-Overall an item belongs to the reservoir R at the n-th step of Algorithm 3.6 iff it was in the reservoir at the (n - 1)-th step and it is not kicked out at the n-th step: namely, $m/(n - 1) \times (n - 1)/n = m/n$ .
-To understand this formula assume that we have a reservoir of 1000 items, so the first 1000 items of S are inserted in R by Step 1.
-Then the item 1001 is inserted in the reservoir with probability 1000/1001, the item 1002 with probability 1000/1002, and so on.
-Each time an item is inserted in the reservoir, a random element is kicked out from it, hence with probability 1/1000.
-After n steps the reservoir R contains 1000 items, each sampled from S with probability 1000/n.
+Let's see why by assuming inductively that this property holds for a sequence of length n-1.
+The base case in which n=m is obvious, every item has to be selected with probability m/n=1, and indeed this is what Step 1 does by selecting all S[1,m] items.
+To prove the inductive step (from n-1 to n items), we notice that the uniform-sampling property holds for S[n] since by definition that item is inserted in R with probability P(n) = m/n (Step 4).
+Computing the probability of being sampled for the other items in S[1,n-1] is more difficult to see.
+An item belongs to the reservoir R at the n-th step of Algorithm 3.6 iff it was in the reservoir at the (n-1)-th step and it is not kicked out at the n-th step.
+This latter may occur either if S[n] is not picked (and thus R is untouched) or if S[n] is picked and S[j] is not kicked out from R (being these two events independent of each other).
+In formulas,